kdusling/kdusling.github.io/teaching/Applied-Fluids/Notes/FrictionLosses.md

   </p>
 </div>

-In an 1883 paper Osborne Reynolds showed that a single dimensionless number, now called the Reynolds number ($N_R$), determines whether the flow is laminar or turbulent.
+In an 1883 paper Osborne Reynolds showed that a single dimensionless number, now called the *Reynolds number* ($N_R$), determines whether the flow is laminar or turbulent.
 The Reynold's number for round pipes is
 $$
 N_R=\frac{v D\rho}{\eta}=\frac{vD}{\nu}
 $$

-The quantities entering into the definition of the Reynold's number are summarized in the table below.
+The two definitions above are identical and simply result from the relation between dynamic and kinematic viscosity, $\nu=\eta/\rho$.
+The quantities entering into the definition of the Reynold's number are summarized in the following table.

 <table class="table table-striped">
 <caption>